noyonalways/redux-reaper/module-28/README.md

-<h1 align='center'>Building PH University Management System Frontend Part-2</h1>
+<h1 align='center'>Building PH University Management System Frontend Part-3</h1>

 ## Topics

-1. Refactor routes with util function
+1. Login redirect and logout
-2. Render sidebar based on role
+2. Setting up get query and current issue with it
-3. Requirement Analysis for Authentication and backend setup
+3. Setting up baseQuery to send accessToken with each request
-4. Create authSlice and authApi layer by injecting in baseApi
+4. Handle verify JWT error and setup a custom base query
-5. Basic Login form and `useLoginMutaion`
+5. Retrieve new access token using refresh token
-6. (IMPORTANT) set cookies in the browser
+6. Handle expired refresh token (kick out the user)
-7. Decode token and set user in local state
+7. Resolve TS error in baseApi and make a form wrapper
-8. Integrate redux persist
+8. Share form context using FormProvider
-9. Serializable and non-serializable objects
+9. React Hook Form controller for 3rd party input binding
-10. Protected Route, overview, and next steps
+10. Handle form default values and resolve type errors

 ## Table of Contents: